Luca1905/DarkWatt/README.md

 - [x] get CPU usage data
 - [x] store data in dxdb, expose to popup
   - [x] use chrome storage instead
+    - [ ] move data querying from storage directly to UI

 - [x] remove annoying errors on installation
   - [x] error when on chrome://